Platform ReviewUpdated 2026-04-18

 Is Carbonfuture an investment platform for carbon returns?

-No. Carbonfuture is positioned as a procurement marketplace and MRV/traceability infrastructure for durable carbon removals.
-It focuses on sourcing, verification artifacts, and reporting—not financial returns, yield, or tradable carbon exposure.
+No. Carbonfuture is positioned as a procurement marketplace and MRV / traceability infrastructure for durable carbon removals.
+It focuses on sourcing, verification artifacts, certification support, and reporting, not financial returns, yield, or tradable carbon exposure.

 Q